 As Robin and his men take more money meant for Prince John from tax collectors as well as the rich, Prince John puts more pressure on his organization to produce even more revenue or face severe consequences.

-The inflexibility and bureaucratic structure is difficult to manipulate in this fast-changing and newly competitive environment.
+The inflexibility and bureaucratic structure are difficult to manipulate in this fast-changing and newly competitive environment.

-By legislating how things are to be completed, Prince John can maintain a stable organization, but one which created nothing new nor can adapt rapidly to competitive change.
+By legislating how things are to be completed, Prince John can maintain a stable organization, but one who created nothing new nor can adapt rapidly to competitive change.

 4. Flexible and Creative